Asabeneh/30-Days-Of-Python/readme.md

 print(type((9.8, 3.14, 2.7)))    # Tuple
 ```

 To run the python file check the image below.
-You can run the python file either by running the green button or by *python helloworld.py* on the terminal .
+You can run the python file either by running the green button or by typing *python helloworld.py* in the terminal .

 ![Running python script](./images/running_python_script.png)

 🌕  You are amazing.
-You have just completed day 1 challenge and you are in your way to greatness.
+You have just completed day 1 challenge and you are on your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises - Day 1